marcoheisig/cl4py/README.rst

 ----------

 You are a Python programmer, but you want access to some of the powerful features of Lisp, for example to compile code at run time?
 Or you want to use some `awesome Lisp libraries <http://codys.club/awesome-cl/>`__?
-In that case, cl4py is here to help you.
+Or you are a Lisp programmer and want to show your work to your Python friends.
+In all these cases, cl4py is here to help you.

 Tutorial
 --------